AudreyGermain/Game-Recommendation-System/README.md

 ### Collaborative Recommender <a name="collaborative"></a>

 #### a.
 Training and Test Datasets <a name="training-test"></a>
-Before implementing the algorithms to be used for the collaborative filtering recommender system, the training and testing dataset are created based on the source user dataset described in section [subsection II.a](#user).
+Before implementing the algorithms to be used for the collaborative filtering recommender system, the training and testing dataset are created from the reformatted [user dataset](#user).

-For this, we use the reformatted version having a total of 128804 rows, each one having unique information regarding the user/game interactions.
-We decided to extracted 20% of all user/game interactions (25761 rows) for the test dataset and kept the rest (103043 rows) for the training dataset.
+Our reformatted user dataset version has a total of 128804 rows, each one having unique information regarding the user-game interactions.
+We decide to extract 20% of all user-game interactions (25761 rows) for the test dataset and keep the rest (103043 rows) for the training dataset.

-The training dataset is meant to be used to implement the collaborative filtering recommender model.
-Once accomplished, the model is used to produce recommendations for all the users listed in the test dataset.
+The training dataset is meant to be used to implement the collaborative filtering recommender models.
+Once accomplished, the models are to be used to produce recommendations for all the users listed in the test dataset.

 #### b.
 Collaborative Recommender with ALS <a name="als"></a>
 This section describes a simple implementation of a collaborative filtering recommendation algorithm using matrix factorization with implicit data.
 The work presented is based on the ["ALS Implicit Collaborative Filtering"](https://medium.com/radon-dev/als-implicit-collaborative-filtering-5ed653ba39fe "ALS Implicit Collaborative Filtering") and the ["A Gentle Introduction to Recommender Systems with Implicit Feedback"](https://jessesw.com/Rec-System/ "A Gentle Introduction to Recommender Systems with Implicit Feedback") blog posts.

-Collaborative filtering does not require any information about the items or the users in order to provide recommendation.
+Collaborative filtering does not require any information about the items or the users in order to provide recommendations.
 It only uses the interactions between users and items expressed by some kind of rating.

-The data used for this recommender system is that of the steam users described in [subsection II.a](#user).
-The data does not explicitly contains the rating or preference of users towards the games, but rather it is **implicitly** expressed by the amount of hours users played games.
+The data used for this recommender system is that of the reformatted steam [user dataset](#user).
+The data do not explicitly contains the rating or preference of users towards games, but rather it is **implicitly** expressed by the amount of hours users played games.

-The Alternating Least Squares (ALS) is the model used to fit the data and generate recommendations.
+The Alternating Least Squares (ALS) is the model used to fit the data and to generate recommendations.
 The ALS model is already implemented in the [implicit](https://github.com/benfred/implicit) python library thanks to [Ben Frederickson](http://www.benfrederickson.com/fast-implicit-matrix-factorization/).
 As described on its documentation [here](https://implicit.readthedocs.io/en/latest/als.html), the ALS algorithm available through the implicit library is a Recommendation Model based on the algorithms described in the paper [Collaborative Filtering for Implicit Feedback Datasets](http://yifanhu.net/PUB/cf.pdf) with performance optimizations described in [Applications of the Conjugate Gradient Method for Implicit Feedback Collaborative Filtering](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.379.6473&rep=rep1&type=pdf).
 The advantage of using the implicit python library versus a manual implementation of the algorithm is the speed required to generate recommendation since the ALS model in the implicit library uses Cython allowing the parallelization of the code among threads.

 The ALS algorithm uses *matrix factorization*, which is basically taking a large matrix and factor it into smaller matrices whose product equals the original one.
-For our case of collaborative recommender system with implicit data, the *matrix factorization* mathematically reduces the original matrix "all users vs all games" into smaller matrices "all users vs some features" and "all games vs some features".
+For our case of collaborative recommender system with implicit data, the *matrix factorization* mathematically reduces the original matrix *"all users vs all items"* into smaller matrices *"all users vs some features"* and *"all items vs some features"*.
 The mentioned *features* are learnt from the data and don't necessarily represent any real metadata.

 ALS is then an iterative optimization process that tries to arrive to a closer and closer factorized representation (***U*** x ***V***) of the original matrix ***R*** at every iteration.